charlesdanner/Giftastic/README.md

 There are no prerequisites to using this application.
 It is run on the browser.

+## Under the Hood

+The GIPHY API is being accessed by using an AJAX call in Java Script.
+The query is being populated based on the contents within the button that the user presses.
+The Query has game of thrones preceding the user's input being read so that the gifs are 99% game of thrones related.
+The buttons are being populated by clearing out the div that they are contained in and storing the user inputs as new items in the array.
+From contents of the array are being accessed by a for loop and creating buttons with their contents being what is inside the array.
+The button's ID is equal to their HTML contents.
+The ID is accessed on click to generate the search query that the user is expecting.
+The data recieved is being parsed and stored in memory in divs that contain the still image, rating, and title.
+From there the images can be clicked in order to make them start moving (as GIFs normally do).
+This is done by assigning different data-states to each picture.
+If the data-state is still, then Java Script will remove the still and replace it with the gif on-click, and vice versa.

 ### Link to Live Site:
 [Live Version] (https://charlesdanner.github.io/Giftastic/)